 GIA will generally manage client brokerage assets using Fidelity Brokerage Services, LLC as the custodian.
 At the client's request, and under certain circumstances, GIA can manage or advise on assets held away from Fidelity Investments such as 401(k) retirement plans, Health Savings Accounts, and 529 College Savings plans.
 The client gives GIA limited power of attorney to buy and sell securities within the client's account(s).
 The investment adviser representative will evaluate the client's risk tolerance, time horizon, financial needs, and financial resources when recommending investment portfolios.
 We generally invest Clients' cash balances in money market funds, FDIC Insured Certificates of Deposit and treasuries.
 In most cases, at least a partial cash balance will be maintained in a money market account so that our firm may debit advisory fees for our services related to this service.
 The client may impose restrictions and guidelines on investing in certain securities or types of securities.
-These restrictions and guidelines may cause the performance of the portfolio to significantly differ from other portfolios with the same investment objective and risk tolerance.
+These restrictions with the same investment objective and risk tolerance.